-Congratulations on being selected to study Albanian in the Arizona State University Critical Languages Institute Albanian program in Tirana.
-This booklet provides an orientation to the program and reference materials for your use during the program.
+Congratulations on being selected to study Albanian in the Arizona State University Critical Languages Institute Albanian program in Tirana!
+This program is a cooperative effort between CLI and American Councils Albania and allows students to extend their Albanian education in an immersive and rigorous learning environment over the course of several weeks.